Ulm-IQO/qudi/documentation/pulsed/how_to_add_predefined_methods.md

 ### Advanced use of Enum subclass
-If you have used an Enum subclass as a parameter type of a sampling function than you might want to wish to use the same Enum subclass in the predefined functions.
+If you have used an Enum subclass as a parameter type of a sampling function then you might want to wish to use the same Enum subclass in the predefined functions.

 To do so, you will have to access the sampling function and grab the Enum subclass from there.